soverenio/docs/docs/source/dashboards/dashboards.rst

 The sensitivity model implements the following levels:

-* Low — very low possibility of of identifying the person
+* Low — low possibility of of identifying the person
 * Medium — fair possibility of of identifying the person
 * High — high possibility of of identifying the person